tyhho/tyhho/README.md

 ### About

-I am a molecular biologist and bacterial synthetic biologist by training.
+Molecular biologist and bacterial synthetic biologist by training.

 Firm believer in computer literacy and automation, and code from time to time for my research (Python) and for vounteering work at [iDEC](https://idec.io) (HTML, CSS and a bit of Django, limited Vanilla JS).

-Enjoy learning and problem solving by DIY (code or 3D designs), and hence some repositories here are my collections of fixes to trivial but irratating issues in everyday work.
+Enjoy learning and problem solving by DIY (programming or 3D CAD and printing), and hence some repositories here showcase my fixes to trivial but irratating issues in everyday work.

+### Contact

+If I can be of any help, please don't hesitate to drop me an [email](mailto:trevor.y.h.ho@gmail.com).
 <!--
 **tyhho/tyhho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.